Cornell-Tech-Urban-Tech-Hub/nycbuswatcher/README.md

    && cd nycbuswatcher`

-2. [Obtain a BusTime API key](http://bustime.mta.info/wiki/Developers/Index/) and put it in .env (quotes not needed, but no spaces)
+2. [Obtain a BusTime API key](http://bustime.mta.info/wiki/Developers/Index/) and save it in .env in the root of the repo (quotes not needed, but no spaces)

     ```txt
     API_KEY=fasjhfasfajskjrwer242jk424242
     ```

-3. If you want to use the gandi dyndns updater, add these three keys to .env and make sure to uncomment the appropriate section in `docker-compose.yml`
-    - GANDI_API_KEY=rwer242jk424242
-    - GANDI_DOMAIN=buswatcher.org
-    - GANDI_SUBDOMAINS=api, www, thisistheapiforreal

-4. Bring the stack up.
+3. Bring the stack up.

     ```
     export COMPOSE_PROJECT_NAME=nycbuswatcher2 # (optional, if running alongside another nycbuswatcher deployment)